-Physical Education Rules of behaviour in PE.
-The rules of a game.
-Monitoring own progress.
-Achieving personal best.
-Respect the effort and contribution of others.
-Sensitivity when changing.
-Personal and social factors influencing participation.
-Inclusive curriculum.
+Physical Rules of behaviour Monitoring own Respect the effort

+Education in PE. progress. and contribution of

+Zaacaao The rules of a Achieving personal others.

+game. best.
+Sensitivity when

+changing.

+Personal and social

+factors influencing

+participation.

+Inclusive

+curriculum.

 Sport for all.

-Religious Education Practice of Fair Trade.
-The Ten Commandments.
+Religious Practice of Fair The Ten Caring for God's Multicultural

+Education Trade.
+Commandments. creation.
+Christianity.

 The Shema.
-Caring for God's creation.
-Commitment of baptism.
+Commitment of Harvest around the

+baptism. world.

 Fair-trade.
+Respect for other

+Individual choice people who have

+about celebrating a different beliefs

+festival. and places for

+worship.

-Individual choice about celebrating a festival.
-Multicultural Christianity.
-Harvest around the world.
-Respect for other people who have different beliefs and places for worship.
-PSHE Voting for class helpers.
-Healthy Choice Champions and Eco-warriors.
-Class rules and promises at the beginning of the school year.
-Freedom to speak and voice personal thoughts and opinions.
-Zippy's friends.
+PSHE Voting for class Class rules and Freedom to speak Zippy's friends.

+helpers. promises at the and voice personal

+Healthy Choice beginning of the thoughts and

+Champions and school year. opinions.

+Eco-warriors.